Awesth/TestCSV/README.md

-# My Text Editor
+# My Little Program

-Just playing around with making a text editor while also learning VSC.
+Just playing around with making a thing while also learning VSC.

-<b>Hello?</b>
+<b>IS THIS IN BOLD?</b>